-From an archive of letters written by Daniel W. Marston, formerly a captain in the 16th Maine (he had been discharged due to injuries in December 1864), to his wife regarding viewing Lincoln's body at the Buffalo funeral (April 27, 1865).
+This letter originates from an archive of letters written by Daniel W. Marston, formerly a captain in the 16th Maine, to his wife regarding viewing Lincoln's body at the Buffalo funeral (April 27, 1865).
+Marston had been discharged in December 1864 due to war-time injuries.
 Letters with first-hand accounts of seeing Lincoln's funeral, and viewing the body are quite rare and desirable.

 4 pp, 5 x 8, signed "Husband" was written three days after the funeral, bold dark ink, very fine penmanship.
 Datelined Trenton (New York) Apr 30th 65.